bloch-code/aws-bootcamp-cruddur-2023/journal/week4.md

-# Week 4 — Postgres and RDS
+# Week 4 — Postgres and RDS + Creating activities

-# H1 Week 4 Activities

 This week was all about setting up our database and write data to it.
-I have a chance to practice use of CLI commands to set up our database, AWS RDS, without a need to use console.
+I have a chance to practice use of `CLI` commands to set up our database, **AWS RDS**, without a need to use console.

 From what we look at the lecture CLI set up looked much simpler than using console to configure our RDS DB.

 We also used Psycopg2 which is a driver / connector for our Postgres DB to help us send data.